fieldtrip/website/example/spectral/ssvep.md

 ---
-title: Analyze Steady-State Visual Evoked Potentials (SSVEPs)
+title: Analyze steady-state visual evoked potentials (SSVEPs)
 category: example
 tags: [freq]
 redirect_from:
     - /example/ssvep/
 ---

-# Analyze Steady-State Visual Evoked Potentials (SSVEPs)
+# Analyze steady-state visual evoked potentials (SSVEPs)

 Steady-state stimulation is frequently used for sensory stimulation in the visual (SSVEP), auditory (SSAEP), and somatosensory (SSSEP) domains.
 On this page, we will first present an example analysis strategy for a 64-channel SSVEP dataset.
 Subsequently, we will make some simulated data and use another analysis strategy.